Skip to content

 NKULULEKO

-Gumboots was originally danced by miners in the South African goldmines.
-They worked in gum boots and discovered a way to communicate by stamping and hitting their boots and rattling their ankle chains.
-Via Katlehong Dance has managed to modernize the gumboots and linked this with step, steps and pantsula.
-All dancers are simultaneous on stage and use their own dance rhythms.
+Gumboots was originally danced by miners in South Africa’s gold mines.
+They worked in rubber boots and developed a way to communicate by stomping, slapping their boots, and rattling their ankle chains.
+Via Katlehong has succeeded in modernizing gumboots and fusing it with tap dance, steps, and pantsula.
+All the dancers perform on stage simultaneously, using their own rhythms.

 NKULULEKO was performed in Stockholm, Gävle, Umeåk, Sundsvall, Linköping, Jönköping, Varberg, Göteborg, Vara, Uddevalla and Västerås.